-Tools: Risk Management Plans pursuant to Section 58 of the Clean Water Act,

-Effective Date: Within two years of the Plan, or any plan amendment, as applicable,
+- Tools:Risk Management Plans pursuant to Section 58 of the Clean Water Act, 2006. - Legal Effect: Must Conform (See Appendix C, List H) - Effective Date: Within two years of the Plan, or any plan amendment, as applicable, taking effect.

 The risk management official shall submit a report by February 1st of each year to the Quinte Source Protection Authority summarizing the mandatory requirements for the previous calendar year, as specified in Section 65 of Ontario Regulation 287/07 under the Clean Water Act, 2006.